Legal aid panels

 To be admitted to the advice lawyer-refugee and immigration sub-panel a lawyer shall:

 - be a panel member of LAO's certificate refugee and immigration law panel.

 To be admitted to the advice lawyer‑mental health sub-panel a lawyer shall:

-- have demonstrated familiarity with the relevant mental health legislation to the satisfaction of the district area director; and
+- have demonstrated familiarity with the relevant mental health legislation to the satisfaction of the directors general; and

 - during the three month duty counsel probation period, shadow an experienced member of the advice lawyer‑mental health sub‑panel.

 The advice lawyer standards shall apply across the province.
-The district area director shall have the discretion to empanel a lawyer who may not fully meet the standards, if the district area director deems the panel member to have the necessary skills and experience.
-In the interest of ensuring quality service, a district area director shall have the discretion to require such an applicant to enhance his/her knowledge through professional development and/or being mentored, as deemed appropriate.
+The director general shall have the discretion to empanel a lawyer who may not fully meet the standards, if the director general deems the panel member to have the necessary skills and experience.
+In the interest of ensuring quality service, a director general shall have the discretion to require such an applicant to enhance his/her knowledge through professional development and/or being mentored, as deemed appropriate.